top of page

 man sweeping something under the rug

-B. Opting for Structure Over Chaos:
+B. Choosing Structure Over Chaos:

 scrabble pieces say "order" chaos is all mixed up